LA Film Fest 2013 - 'Day One Reviews'

 Day 1 at LA Film Fest 2013 and we’re already cooking with movie review gas!
 Here are a handful of our first wave of capsulated reviews – both good and bad – from both Jason and Michael Coleman to help fest goers make their choices a pinch more educated.
 Check them out below!

 "In A World" – Effective most when in full bittersweet romantic mode, Lake Bell’s writing and directing debut is a cute flick amidst a tad fluffy.
 Bell herself comes off much like Kristen Wiig, funny and charming in an odd and unique way.
 The comedy is unfortunately light, but does come to life whenever the great Rob Corddry adds his golden knack for creating hilarious improv.
-All in all an entertaining first outing that shows promise for future work - Lake's work got legs. - 3 1/2 stars
+All in all an entertaining first outing that shows promise for future stuff - Lake's work got legs. - 3 1/2 stars

 "Drug War" – Johnny To offers another rip-roaring action piece that is reminiscent of Hong Kong classics like "Hard Boiled" and "The Killer."
 The body count is huge, there is a wide range of good and bad guys, deaf mutes that will blow you away and of course the mandatory action and shootouts.
 Sun Honglei and Louis Koo are terrific in this buddy flick.
 It does drag a bit in the middle then slams you with the finale. - 4 stars